atanas-hristozov/Road_Beat_Demo/README.md

 ## Main Functionalities

 ### 1. Playlist Generation
-- Users can input starting and destination addresses, choose travel mode (car or foot), and select preferred genres.
+- Users can input their starting and destination addresses, choose travel mode (car or foot), and select preferred genres.
 - The demo shows how playlists would be generated based on travel duration, though the actual generation process is simulated in this frontend demo.

 ![Playlist Generation](https://github.com/atanas-hristozov/RidePal/blob/main/RidePal/src/main/resources/static/img_documentation/Playlist.JPG)